survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Alternate Ways to Use *webpack-dev-server*

-We could have passed the WDS options through a terminal.
+You could have passed the WDS options through a terminal.
 I find it clearer to manage it within webpack configuration as that helps to keep *package.json* nice and tidy.
 It is also easier to understand what’s going on as you don’t need to dig out the answers from the webpack source.

-Alternately, we could have set up an Express server of our own and use a middleware.
+Alternately, you could have set up an Express server of our own and use a middleware.
 There are a couple of options:

 * [The official WDS middleware](https://webpack.js.org/guides/development/#webpack-dev-middleware)
 * [webpack-hot-middleware](https://www.npmjs.com/package/webpack-hot-middleware)